andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-## From software program to the entire system
+class: middle center

+Where are the

+## difficult design decisions

+that are

-Where are the difficult design decisions in this company that are likely to change?
+## likely to change?

 ???